giantswarm/docs/src/content/guides/efk-stack-app-oidc/index.md

 type: Opaque
 ```

-### Configure roles-mapping to control users permission
+## Step 4: Configure roles-mapping to control users permission
 The `rolesMappingSecret` is used to configure initial role mappings to the opendistro-security plugin.

-In this example the Azure AD group ID for group "kibana-admin" is mapped to the role "all_access" and the Azure AD group ID for group "kibana-user" is mapped to the role "kibana_user"
+Here, the Azure AD group ID for group "kibana-admin" is mapped to the role "all_access".
+The Azure AD group ID for group "kibana-user" is mapped to the role "kibana_user"

-#### Create roleMappingSecret
+### Create roleMappingSecret
 1. Save the .yaml lines below to a file called `roles_mapping.yml`.
 Make sure to add the group ID of the Azure AD group to the backend_roles section of the corresponding role.
 2. Generate and deploy the secret to the efk-stack-app namespace:
 ```bash=
 kubectl create secret generic -n efk-stack-app opendistro-roles-mapping --from-file=./roles_mapping.yml